 Puppy chewing is a natural part of the teething process.
 Chewing relieves the pain and pressure that comes when new, sharp teeth need to break through tender gums.

-It's a fact that pups love to chew on things, and if you are bringing a puppy home, dealing with chewing is part of the deal.
+It’s a fact that pups love to chew on things, and if you are bringing a puppy home, dealing with chewing behavior is part of the deal.
 Chewing serves to both relieve the discomfort of puppy teething as well as act as an anxiety-reducer or boredom-reducer when your puppy is left alone.
-Some types of chewing can be tolerated, but others should be "nipped in the bud," so to speak, before they turn into behavior issues as your puppy matures.
+Some types of chewing can be tolerated, but others should be “nipped in the bud,” so to speak, before they turn into behavior issues as your puppy matures.
+Simple training techniques can be used to help focus your puppy on a different task.
 Puppies need to learn about your families boundaries when it comes to chewing in order to become good citizens as they mature into older dogs.

 Puppy Chew Toys and Teething